makerdao/mips/MIP13/MIP13.md

 ### MIP13c2: List of Active Declarations

-This list can be amended through subproposals created under MIP13c3, MIP13c4 and MIP13c5.
+This list can be amended through subproposals created under MIP13c3 and MIP13c4.

 **Entries into this list should follow the following template:**

 ```
 Declaration Statement:
-Sub-proposal Number: #
+Subproposal: #
 Date Ratified: (yyyy-mm-dd)
 ```